NOVA GROUP PLACES Top 20 BEST PLACES TO WORK in Australia

 Nova Group is delighted to announce today at placing #18 in the Best Places to Work Study, Top 50 companies in Australia, 2020.

-For the seventh time in nine years, the company has achieved a Top 50 place in the prestigious awards, cementing the Nova Group’s commitment to providing a company that is built on culture, values and people as the company continues to grow.
+Celebrating its 20th year in business, the company has achieved a Top 50 place in the prestigious awards 9 times, cementing the Nova Group’s commitment to providing a company that is built on culture, values and people as the company continues to grow.

 The Best Places to Work study is widely acclaimed in Australia.
 Based on one of the world’s most comprehensive studies of workplace culture by Great Place to Work Australia, the quality of this year’s study was higher than ever.

 Great Place to Work Australia, part of Great Place to Work Inc, is a global research and consulting firm specialising in workplace excellence and development of high-trust and high-engagement workplace cultures.

 Nova Group is a 100% Australian owned and operated, leading global services provider.
 Founded in 2000, the Nova Group specialises in the provision of technology enabled solutions and world class expertise, to solve the problems that really matter.
 Nova’s businesses include professional services provider Nova Systems, aerospace engineering firm GVH Aerospace, Geospatial firm Geoplex, and software as a service firm two10degrees.
 With over 850 full time employees and active sub-contractors across Australia and around the globe, Nova operate in offices across Australia, New Zealand, South East Asia, United Kingdom and Europe.

 JULIE COOPER TO COMMENCE AS INTERIM NOVA GROUP CEO

 Julie Cooper will commence as Interim Group CEO of Nova Group when Greg Hume leaves the organisation in mid-July.
 A former McKinsey Management consultant, Julie has been a Non-Executive Director on the Nova Group Board for the past three years.